mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 5. "Consultation" is singular and with article.
 "By" instead of "with". "the" is missing before "Latvian parliament" and redundant before "social partners".
 Interesting mistake "Sejm" (correct, but initially is not translated)

+4.1.
+ID 71: The consultation was held with the Sejm ( Latvian Parliament ) and the social partners .
+5.1.
+"With" instead of "by" is better.

+No improvement related to our changes.
+No new mistakes.
+BLEU increased.

 ### 9